NREL/torc/docs/explanation/jobs.rst

   for jobs.
 - **cancel_on_blocking_job_failure**: If this is set to true and a job upon which this job is dependent fails, torc will cancel this job.
 - **scheduler**: This optional parameter can be set for two conditions.

-First, if a job is initially blocked, you can set this with the name of a scheduler that you want torc to automatically schedule for you.
+  - If a job is initially blocked, you can set this with the name of a scheduler that you want torc to automatically schedule for you.
 You must set ``needs_compute_node_schedule`` as well.
-Secondly, you may have one scheduler configuration for big-memory jobs and another for small-memory jobs.
-  This will prevent the big-memory nodes from taking small-memory jobs.
+  - You can use it to ensure that your desired compute node / job assignments are achieved.
+The torc worker app pulls ready jobs after first sorting them in descending order by these
+    attributes: GPUs, memory, wall-time.
+This will prevent big-memory nodes from picking up small-memory jobs.
+However, you may prefer a different priority.
+For example, you may prefer sorting by wall-time before memory.
+This setting ensures that a compute node will only pull jobs that you want it to get.
+Future versions of torc may allow additional customization.

 - **needs_compute_node_schedule**: As mentioned above with ``scheduler``, setting this to ``true`` can enable automatic compute node scheduling.
 - **supports_termination**: Should be set to true if the job handles the signal ``SIGTERM``.
 Refer